 The CPM Group Session Data management SHALL have the following data structure:

-A top element <cpm-event-group-management> with the following attributes and children elements:
+A top element <cpm-group-management> with the following attributes and children elements:

 SHALL have one attribute "id" of type integer containing a unique request ID assigned by the CPM Client for the CPM Group Session DataGroup Session Data management request.
 The same unique request ID SHALL be returned by the CPM Controlling Function to the CPM Client in the response containing the result of this request.